takkaneko/emailextractor/README.md

 The code posted here is a pure tcl script, and to test the script in the tclsh, a text file session.ssl.cert.x509extension has to be placed in the same directory where you run tclsh.

 Set "Custom Variable" to session.logon.last.username.
-The script should be placed as "Custom Expression" box ov Variable Assign action.
+The script should be placed as "Custom Expression" box of Variable Assign action.

 **Other Things to Note: